zoeskan/MCB185/PYTHON_COOKBOOK.md

 ## Nested CLI ##

-Some programs, like `git` feature sub-command right after the name of the program.
+Some programs, like `git` feature sub-commands right after the name of the program.
 You do this daily as `git status` and `git add`.
 Your programs can have the same behavior.
 The program below features 2 behaviors, `greet` or `praise`.
 If you choose `greet`, the program hands off execution to `fn1()` but